1. Introduction

 </pluginManagement>

-packaging will automatically activate the maven-compiler-plugin
+The jar packaging will automatically activate the maven-compiler-plugin and maven-jar-plugin.

 Our definition above identifies the version of the plugin to be used (if used) and any desired